emilybennet/bc-next/readme.md

 2. Switch to the BronyCon org (Design can add you, just make sure you have a Zeit account first).
 3. Run `now` and follow the prompts.
 4. If the staging URL looks good, `now alias` to push live.

+---

+Copyright Lunar Solis Corp.
+Unauthorized use or redistribution prohibited.